 You might find that it's taking too long to find and eliminate all the problems you're suffering from.
 While thinking on your own about how to solve issues can be a great way to develop your problem solving skills for the better, it doesn't mean that you have to do everything alone.
 It is always smart to seek out a highly knowledgeable scratch mentor who has achieved what you want to achieve and personally learn from them.

-Just realize that even though they're successful at doing what you want for yourself, it doesn't necessarily mean that they'll be able to transfer that success to you.
-You need someone that will have a truly vested interest in your success.
-They must also remember what it was like to go through all the challenges you're currently facing, how they got through them and distill that information into highly effective problem solving strategies.
+Just realize that even though they're successful at doing what you want for yourself, it doesn't necessarily mean they'll be able to transfer that success to you.
+You need someone that will be truly invested in your success.
+They must also remember what it was like to go through all the challenges you're facing, how they got through them and turn that information into highly effective problem solving strategies.
 Otherwise you'll just be increasing your problems instead of decreasing them.

 Using This Information on a Macro Level